Venti1707/txt-to-geojson/README.md

 		},
 		{
 			"type": "Feature",
-			"properties": { // Read "The Properties Tag (II)" to see how you can add values to it "name": "LocationOfPoint1"
+			"properties": { // This is optional, read "The Properties Tag (II)" to see how you can add values to it "name": "LocationOfPoint1"
 			},
 			"geometry": {